-Everything about Chateau Belgrave Haut Medoc, Bordeaux wine, Fifth Growth, producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir.
+Learn everything about Chateau Belgrave Haut Medoc, Fifth Growth with wine tasting notes and wine and food pairing tips.
+Learn the best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Belgrave History, Overview

 Chateau Belgrave started out life under the name of Chateau Coutenceau.
 The name changed to Chateau Belgrave in the early part of the 20th century.
 Stepping back in time, as you will see, what we know of as Chateau Belgrave was not always a vineyard.
 In fact, under King Louis XIV, it was originally used as a hunting lodge.

 The Left Bank chateau is managed by Dourthe, who is owned by the large negociant CVGB.
 Dourthe began leasing Chateau Belgrave in 1979.
 The lease was renegotiated in 2000.
 This allowed Dourthe to maintain control of the estate until at least 2025.

 Starting in 1990, they changed their farming techniques for Chateau Belgrave, moving closer to a cleaner form of vineyard management with the elimination of all chemical fertilizers and limiting the use of pesticides, along with harvesting riper fruits and seeking lower yields.
 In 1993, a major renovation of the wine-making facilities and cellars took place.

 Chateau Belgrave Vineyards, Terroir, Grapes, Winemaking

 The large, 59-hectare, vineyard of Chateau Belgrave is one of the few classified growths that has remained the same size as it was during the 1855 Classification.
 The vineyard is planted to 50% Cabernet Sauvignon and slightly more than 1% Petit Verdot.
 This represents a change in the vineyard, with Merlot vines being added and the Cabernet Franc has been removed.